froggey/Mezzano/README.md

 The Swank server is listening on port 4005.

 Forwarding for port 4005 will need to be enabled in the virtual machine's settings.
-In VirtualBox this is done throught the port forwarding settings, which can be accessed through Settings -> Network -> Advanced -> Port Forwarding
+In VirtualBox this is done through the port forwarding settings, which can be accessed through Settings -> Network -> Advanced -> Port Forwarding